nationalarchives/dig/README.md

 #### Composer dependency management

 Composer is used for dependency management, initially for PHPUnit but extending to other dependencies as needed.
 If you have previously installed Composer you will be able to install dependencies by typing ```composer install``` at the Terminal.
 If you have not installed Composer follow the 'Installing Composer' steps shown in the [tna-base](https://github.com/nationalarchives/tna-base/) repository.

+#### Bower dependency management

+Bower manages jQuery and Bootstrap dependencies.
+Installation of Bower is therefore necessary.
+Having installed Bower you can install dependencies with ```bower install```

 ### PHPUnit